SummonerSkies/Prevent-Ireland/README.md

 ## User Stories

 ### Must-Have User Stories
-- **User Story 1:** Briefly describe the must-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the must-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include all prioritized must-have features)
-**Guidance:** Draft the user stories during Phase 1: Ideation & Initial Setup and update them as you complete Phase 2: Must User Stories Implementation & Testing.
-Document each must-have feature here along with its acceptance criteria.
+As a site owner, I want clear and concise layout so information on Prevent is easily accessible.
+As a user, I want a clear and concise homepage with a simple layout to help me find the information I need.
+As a user I want to be reassured that the site is professional and provides accurate information.

 ### Should-Have User Stories
-- **User Story 1:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the should-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include all prioritized should-have features)
-**Guidance:** Document the secondary features that you aim to implement in Phase 3: Should User Stories Implementation & Any Advanced Features.
-Include clear acceptance criteria for each.
+As a site owner, I want to display basic information on Prevent clearly and easily.
+As a user I want to be able to find the information quickly and easily, regardless of device used to access the site.
+As a user I want a page that can direct me to find more information about Prevent’s initiatives As a site owner, I want a responsive page allowing clear reading of information.
+As a user, I want to easily reach out to someone for help

 ### Could-Have User Stories
-- **User Story 1:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.
-- **User Story 2:** Briefly describe the could-have feature.
-  **Acceptance Criteria:** List the criteria that define the successful implementation of this user story.

-(Include any could-have features considered for future enhancements)
-**Guidance:** Document any optional features that are nice to have but not essential.
+As a user, I want to know how to voice a complaint about Prevent As a site owner, I want to redirect any complex queries to the relevant bodies

 ## Design Decisions

+When designing the site, I wanted to reference the Irish flag colours to and include something celtic themed for the logo.

 ### Wireframes

 ![index_html](https://github.com/user-attachments/assets/4de9f220-96d8-466e-bef8-e2dace9543cf)

-Starting with a clear front page with a hero image, I wanted to make sure the layout
+Starting with a clear front page with a hero image, I wanted to make sure the layout was clear and easy to follow.

 ![about_html](https://github.com/user-attachments/assets/535792c9-69c2-4cb1-884d-dca10cedaa54)
 ![risks_html](https://github.com/user-attachments/assets/6f2b7429-3c93-43c6-82c4-9cc5b0dea8a3)
 ![community_html](https://github.com/user-attachments/assets/c3d7c6e1-7593-457e-8f65-c28ade2de6c5)
 ![contact_html](https://github.com/user-attachments/assets/5c9aea5d-068a-47de-b247-2c0ed3fe0880)

 When breaking down the above wireframes, I realised I had gone out of scope - I was making too many pages and making the project too complicated for myself.

-I took a step back, and merged together the page on What is Radicalization and Community Resources together, and designed a page that could include a layout for both.
+I took a step back, and changed the buttons, and merged together 'What is Radicalization' and 'Community Resources' together, and designed a page that could include a layout for both.

 ![whatis_html](https://github.com/user-attachments/assets/a25df8bc-f482-4584-9ac2-add552101377)